wojdyr/fityk/doc/ref.rst

     option :option:`pseudo-random-seed`.
 If it
     is set to 0, the seed is based on the current time and a sequence of pseudo-random numbers is different each time.

+refresh-period
+    During time-consuming computations (like fitting) user interface can remain not changed for this time (in seconds).
+    This option was introduced, because on one hand frequent refreshing of the program's window notably slows down fitting, and on the other hand irresponsive program is a frustrating experience.

 variable-domain-percent
     See :ref:`the section about variables <domain>`.